 Years, or even decades, can pass before a corpse flower reaches peak bloom.
 As the big moment finally approaches, the plant’s bud grows several inches per day before slowing down its growth.
 Two protective leaves, called bracts, shrivel and fall off the spathe’s base.
 Then, the spathe unfurls over roughly 24 to 36 hours, giving curious onlookers just a small window to see (and smell) its maroon-colored insides for themselves.

 When a corpse flower blooms, the spadix heats up to temperatures of up to 98°F as the plant unleashes a stench akin to rotting flesh.
-"Those pulses of heat cause the air to rise, like a chimney effect," Ray Mims, a spokesperson for the U.S. Botanic Garden, explained to Washingtonian magazine.
-"It gets the stench up in the air" to attract pollinating dung beetles and carrion beetles, who are drawn to the scent of rotting flesh.
+“Those pulses of heat cause the air to rise, like a chimney effect,” Ray Mims, a spokesperson for the U.S. Botanic Garden, explained to Washingtonian magazine.
+“It gets the stench up in the air” to attract pollinating dung beetles and carrion beetles, which are drawn to the scent of rotting flesh.

 Once the seeds ripen from gold to dark orange, and then to dark red—a stage that lasts for five or six months—the corpse flower goes dormant.
 Then, it sprouts as a tree-like leaf during its next few life cycles as it stores away energy from the sun.
 Each cycle, the leaf grows bigger and bigger, before dying.
 Once the plant’s corm is fully replenished, it finally blooms again.

-In 1937, the New York Botanical Garden became the proud home of America's first recorded corpse flower bloom.
+In 1937, the New York Botanical Garden became the proud home of America’s first recorded corpse flower bloom.
 Two years later, yet another flower bloomed in the Bronx garden.
-Borough president James J. Lyons was so tickled, he designated Amorphophallus titanum as the Bronx's official flower. ''Its tremendous size shall be symbolic of the fastest-growing borough in the City of New York,'' Lyons said, according to The New York Times.
+Borough president James J. Lyons was so tickled, he designated Amorphophallus titanum as the Bronx’s official flower.
+“Its tremendous size shall be symbolic of the fastest-growing borough in the City of New York,” Lyons said, according to The New York Times.
 Meanwhile, news crews covering the event are said to have nearly fainted from the smell.

 The Bronx used the corpse flower as a symbol until 2000, when then-borough president Fernando Ferrer, aiming to overhaul the municipality’s image, changed its official flower to the day lily.
 “I hate to think of the corpse flower as the Bronx flower, because people would think the Bronx and think, ‘The Bronx stinks,’” Michael Ruggiero, then senior curator for horticulture at the New York Botanical Garden, told the Times.
 “The Bronx is a people place, and the corpse flower is not a people plant.
 The day lily is, and therefore is a good fit for the Bronx.”